shamim1258/Shamim/Technology/Django/base.md

 - Open source.
 - The main python files are used to link with each other to display our web page are settings.py, view.py, and urls.py.

-## Benefits
+**Features of Django**
+- Admin Interface
+- Templating
+- Form Handling
+- Internationalization
+- A Session, user management, role-based permissions
+- Object-relational mapping (ORM)
+- Testing Framework
+- Fantastic Documentation

+**Advantages**
+- Django is python framework so it is easy to learn.
+- Clear and readable.
+- Versitile
+- Secure
+- Scalable
-    1. Django is a rapid web development framework.
+- Django is a rapid web development framework.
-    2. It is very easy to switch database in Django framework.
+- It is very easy to switch database in Django framework.
-    3. It has built-in admin interface which makes easy to work with it.
+- It has built-in admin interface which makes easy to work with it.

-## Links
+**Disadvantages**
+- You must know the full structure to work.
+- Django module are bulky
+- Completely based on django ORM.
+- Components are deployed together.

+**Links**
 [Django File Structure](file-structure.md)
 [Working on Projects](working-on-project.md)
 [Rest API](Api/base.md)